devops329/devops/instruction/playwright/playwright.md

 For the purposes of this course, we could pick any of the top UI testing frameworks.
 However, we are going to pick a newcomer, Playwright.
 Playwright has some major advantages.
 It is backed by Microsoft, it integrates really well with VS Code, and it runs as a Node.js process.
 It is also considered one of the least flaky of the testing frameworks.

-Playwright gets its speed and stability by running directly against each of the major browsers' DevTool API.
+Playwright gets its speed and stability by running directly against each of the major browsers' DevTool APIs.
 This is a major advantage over other tools that either directly or indirectly use the Selenium WebDriver or only support a single browser.

 ## Tutorial project